 The stars SharpCap is using to perform the plate solving are highlighted in yellow, other stars are highlighted in red.
 The North (or South) celestial pole is shown and circles of different radii are shown around it.
 Note that the pole may be out of view - don't worry if it is, carry on to the next stage.

 [Note: the ‘Next’ button will turn green when SharpCap is ready to advance to the next stage and that the user needs to press the button.]

-If the plate solving fails, there are three likely causes:
+If the plate solving fails and the Next button does not become enabled, there are three likely causes: